 The Emeleus Lecture Theatre, Lanyon South, Queen's University Belfast

-Join us on 22 February in Queen’s University Belfast for the next event in our Global Challenges Debates Series and hear from world-leading experts to discuss some of the greatest challenges facing global politics today.
+On 22 February we heard from world-leading experts who discussed some of the greatest challenges facing global politics today.

 To what extent do the politics of Brexit and of President Trump affect human rights?
 Polarized debates about UK, European, and US politics and society have seen different anxieties expressed, and rival futures advocated.

-In this public discussion, two of the world’s leading thinkers consider the continuities, complexities, and transformations involved in what some have seen as a new era of western politics.
+In this public discussion, two of the world’s leading thinkers considered the continuities, complexities, and transformations involved in what some have seen as a new era of western politics.

 CHRIS McCRUDDEN FBA

 Professor of Human Rights and Equality Law, Queen’s University Belfast

 This event is organised in partnership between Queen's University and the British Academy

 Christopher McCrudden is Professor of Human Rights and Equality Law at Queen’s University Belfast and William W Cook Global Law Professor at the University of Michigan Law School.
 Until 2011, he was Professor of Human Rights Law at the University of Oxford, and a Fellow of Lincoln College, Oxford.
 MORE >

 He studied law at Queen’s University Belfast, Yale University, and Oxford University.
 He holds a first law degree from Queen’s, an LL.M. degree from Yale, a doctorate from Oxford, and an honorary LL.D. from Queen’s.
 From 2011 to 2014, he held a Major Research Fellowship from the Leverhulme Trust.
 In 2013-14 he was a Fellow at the Straus Institute at New York University Law School.
 In 2014-15, he was a Fellow of the Wissenschaftskolleg zu Berlin.